Bizovi/Hundred_Days_ML/README.md

 * Read Chapter 4 from CASI
 * Talk on [Churn](https://www.youtube.com/watch?v=Fa3Ha6QYp3o&t=1504s) Analysis from booking using ML and Survival Analysis

-**Notes**: On a right track with the dual approach of Classification and Survival analysis for Churn,
+**Notes**: On a right track with the dual approach of Classification and Survival analysis for Churn.

 ### Day 10: July 25, 2018 (Wednesday)

 **Activity**:
 * Read Chapter 5 from CASI
+* Automating feature preprocessing pipelines considering temporal constraints

-**Notes**: Exponential family for statistical infenece: connect with Ghrahramani's presenation
+**Notes**: Exponential family for statistical infenece: connect with Ghrahramani's presenation.

 ### Day 11: July 26, 2018 (Thursday)